-Abi is a 51 years old silver sister.
-She lives in UK and is married.
+Abi is a 51-year-old silver sister.
+She lives in the UK and is married.

-She documented her silver hair transition journey on Instagram and her presence on social media platform is an inspiration for several Indian women embracing their grey hair.
+She documented her silver hair transition journey on Instagram, and her presence on the social media platform is an inspiration for several Indian women embracing their grey hair.
 Read about her grey hair transformation journey as she narrates-

 I can’t remember the first time I found grey hair, but it comes from my dad’s side.
 He and his siblings went grey very early.